Morgan says tea-sipping celebration was nod to Sophie Turner

 Megan Rapinoe struck an “Are you not entertained?” pose in the quarterfinals against France before Morgan’s tea sipping in the semis.

+Turner herself responded to Morgan on social media while on her honeymoon after marrying Joe Jonas.

+“Unfortunately the UK women’s football team lost at the World Cup.
+And of course I’m incredibly sad and incredibly proud of that team, but I am so honored that we lost to such and incredible team, the U.S. women’s football team.
+Alex Morgan, all the haters saying that this is disrespectful, I’m honored that you thought of me,” Turner said.

-Yorkshire Tea company made light of Morgan’s celebration, tweeting a photo of a bag of team readied for shipping.
+Yorkshire Tea company made light of Morgan’s celebration, tweeting a photo of a bag of tea readied for shipping.

 “Dear @USWNT, Sorry you had to drink pretend tea.
 If you’d run out of the proper stuff, you only had to ask!
 PS No hard feelings - good luck on Sunday.”